CarInsurance.com Insights

 - National General

-Pros and cons of gap insurance
+Pros and cons of buying gap insurance from your auto insurer

 - Gap insurance through your car insurance provider is usually the most affordable option.
 It often costs significantly less than buying from a dealer or lender.